briandle00/MalmoRunner/docs/final.md

 ![returns](https://user-images.githubusercontent.com/50087239/144509820-3aaa3960-a52a-4815-8366-947b114508c0.png)

 In the end it was difficult to observe much long term improvement for the agent's ability to navigate its environment, but it did have notable success in choosing between what food to eat.
 Without actually directly giving any rewards for foods eaten, we noticed that after several tens of thousands of trials, the agent is able to successfully pick the golden apple to eat when it requires healing most of the time.
 By taking random sample video and counting what food it eats manually, we were able to notice that golden apples are chosen about 85% of the time or higher, and the agent only chooses to eat spider eyes the remaining 15% of the time or lower.
-These random samples taken towards the end of the run are a good representation of the final result of the agent before it stopped training.
+These random samples taken towards the end of the run are an accurate representation of the final result of the agent before it stopped training.

 ## References
 https://towardsdatascience.com/elegantrl-mastering-the-ppo-algorithm-part-i-9f36bc47b791